unisonweb/unisonweb-org/src/data/blog/posts/2020-03-12-march-update/index.md

 ---
-title: First class documentation with live code examples, better pull requests, a new runtime, and more
+title: First class documentation with live examples, rethinking the pull request, a new runtime, and more
 description: There have been more than 700 commits to Unison's master branch since we last did one of these update posts, so a lot has happened.
 We've made a lot of bug-fixes and improvements to the ergonomics of Unison--too many to list them all here.
 Here are some highlights.
 date: 2020-03-12
 categories: ["news"]
 featuredImage: /media/thing7.svg
 ---

-# First class documentation with live code examples, better pull requests, a new runtime, and more

 There have been more than 700 commits to Unison's master branch since we last did one of these update posts, so a lot has happened.
 We've made a lot of bug-fixes and improvements to the ergonomics of Unison--too many to list them all here.
 Here are some highlights.